rangle/rangle-academy-unit-testing/unit-testing.md

 ## What is a Unit Test?

-- Unit Tests: ensure system's components work in isolation
+- __Unit Tests__: ensure system's components work in isolation
-- Integration Tests: ensure system's components collaborate as expected
+- __Integration Tests__: ensure system's components collaborate as expected
-- Functional Tests: ensure system works from end user perspective
+- __Functional Tests__: ensure system works from end user perspective

 ---